Tighter Golf Articles

 Cognates in Golf: When Different Means Identical

-Discover why different golf positions and procedures can produce identical results.
-Understanding cognates reveals hidden equivalences that transform how you learn the golf swing.
+Discover why different golf positions can produce identical results.
+Understanding cognates reveals hidden equivalences in the swing.

 Practical Implementation